ProvableHQ/sdk/README.md

 #### 3.5.1 Registers

-Register are the places where you store data to then be able to modify it.
+Registers are the places where you store data to then be able to modify it.

 #### 3.5.2 Interfaces

 Interfaces are user-defined data structures.
 They are very much like traditional structs in conventional programming languages.
-You can store Interfaces into registers, like with any other Aleo data types.
+You can store interfaces into registers, like with any other Aleo data types.

 For example, let's build an interface representing a fixed-size array of 3 elements.
 Add this at the bottom of the *main.aleo* file: